qaixerabbas/deepds/README.md

 - PyTorch: https://github.com/pytorch/pytorch

 ### Limitations
-1. Currently, It only works with the OpenVino optimized models (.xml) files.
+1. Currently, It only works with the OpenVino optimized model (.xml) files.
 2. It only works with images from ImageNet dataset.
 Any image category that isn't available in ImageNet will be ignored and randomly(upto some threshold) assigned image class.